VirgilSecurity/virgil-crypto-x/README.md

 If you encountered any issues with CocoaPods installations try to find more information at [cocoapods.org](https://guides.cocoapods.org/using/getting-started.html).

 ##### Swift note
-Although VirgilCrypto is using Objective-C as its primary language it might be quite easily used in a Swift application.
+Although VirgilFoundation is using Objective-C as its primary language it might be quite easily used in a Swift application.
-After VirgilCrypto is installed as described in the *Getting started* section it is necessary to perform the following:
+After VirgilFoundation is installed as described in the *Getting started* section it is necessary to perform the following:

 - Create a new header file in the Swift project.